otrv4/otrv4/otrv4.md

     * Calculates the SSID from shared secret: `KDF_1(usageSSID || K, 8)`.
 1. Sends Bob the Auth-R message (see [Auth-R Message](#auth-r-message) section), with her `our_ecdh_first.public` and `our_dh_first.public` attached.
-Alice is not able to send data messages at this point, as she needs to receive the 'Auth-I' message from Bob.
+Alice must not send data messages at this point, as she still needs to receive the 'Auth-I' message from Bob.

 **Bob:**